gsoft-inc/wl-squide/docs/reference/routing/useIsRouteMatchProtected.md

 ### Returns

-A `boolean` value indicating whether or not the matching protected.
+A `boolean` value indicating whether or not the matching route is protected.
 If no route match the given location, an `Error` is thrown.

 ## Usage